Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 Our results highlight that understanding the performance of learning algorithms in isolation does not necessarily translate to understanding their impact in competition, precisely due to the fact that competition leads to the endogenous generation of observable data.
 Approaches such as \citet{lambrecht2015can, bajari2018impact, varian2018artificial} argue that the diminishing returns to scale and scope of data in isolation mitigate such data feedback loops, but ignore the differences induced by learning in isolation versus under competition.
 Explicitly modeling the interaction between learning technology and data creation allows us to speak on how data advantages are characterized and amplified by the increased \emph{quality} of data gathered by better learning algorithms, not just the quantity thereof.
 In particular, we find that incumbency is good for innovation and welfare, \emph{and} creates a barrier to entry, all due to data feedback loops.

-Interestingly, data feedback loops can be bad for innovation (as in ``death spiral"), or good for innovation (as in ``amplification effect"), depending on the level of competition.

 \xhdr{Significance.} Our results have a dual purpose: shed light on real-world implications of some typical scenarios, and investigate the space of models for describing the real world.
 As an example for the latter: while the \HardMax model with simultaneous entry is arguably the most natural model to study \emph{a priori}, our results elucidate the need for more refined models with ``free exploration" (\eg via random agents or early entry).
-On a technical level, we connect a literature on regret-minimizing bandits in computer science and that on competition in economics.
+On a technical level, we connect a literature on regret-minimizing bandits in machine learning and that on competition in economics.

-Our theory takes a basic Bayesian approach, a standard perspective in economic theory, and discovers several strong asymptotic results.
+The two technical parts of the paper, Bayesian/theoretical and frequentist/experimental, are on equal footing.
+While one does not provide direct experimental (resp., theoretical) justification for the other, they yield consistent conclusions, and present two complementary but different approaches to attack the same problem.
+Our theory takes a Bayesian perspective, standard in economic theory, and discovers several strong asymptotic results.
 Much of the difficulty, both conceptual and technical, is in setting up the model and the theorems.
-Apart from zeroing in on the \TheoryModel, it was crucial to interpret the results and intuitions from the literature on multi-armed bandits so as to formulate meaningful and productive assumptions on bandit algorithms and Bayesian priors.

-The numerical simulations provide a more nuanced and ``non-asymptotic" perspective.
+In particular, it was crucial to interpret the results and intuitions from the literature on multi-armed bandits so as to formulate meaningful and productive assumptions on bandit algorithms and Bayesian priors.
+The numerical simulations for the frequentist model provide a more nuanced and ``non-asymptotic" perspective.
 In essence, we look for substantial effects within relevant time scales.
 (In fact, we start our investigation by determining what time scales are relevant in the context of our model.)
 The central challenge is to capture a huge variety of bandit algorithms and bandit problem instances with only a few representative examples, and arrive at findings that are consistent across the entire space.